Wilderness first aid for dogs

 Gain the confidence to make decisions and create positive outcomes for your dog in unpredictable situations.

-Our Wilderness First Aid for Dogs course is for outdoor enthusiasts who like to share their backcountry adventures with their furry four-legged friends and where access to advanced veterinary care is delayed or communication is unreliable.
+Our Wilderness First Aid for Dogs course is for outdoor adventurers who like to share their backcountry adventures with their furry four-legged friends and where access to advanced veterinary care is delayed or communication is unreliable.

-This fun hands-on introduction to wilderness care for dogs was developed in-house by a team of fellow dog owners, Wilderness Educators, Wilderness First Responders, and Doctors of Veterinary Medicine with the primary intent to teach dog owners basic backcountry first aid care for their dog should the need arise.
+This fun hands-on introduction to wilderness care for dogs was developed in-house by a team of fellow dog owners, Wilderness Educators, Wilderness First Responders, EMT's and Doctors of Veterinary Medicine with the primary intent to teach dog owners basic backcountry first aid care for their dog should the need arise.

 The class focuses primarily on assessing and treating immediate life threats to your dog; Airway, Breathing, and Circulation; stabilizing and then transporting your dog to a veterinary clinic.
 The program is scenario based and the majority of your time will be spent outdoors practicing techniques.